ObywatelTB/Sentiment-Analysis/README.md

 The **Sourcing** package provides functions allowing to get data from a local DB, cloud DB or .csv files.
-The local DB - MySQL and the cloud DB - Firebase both are implementations of an interface defined in the package, so that they can be later used in the same manner during the sentiment analysis.
+The local DB - MySQL and the cloud DB - Firebase both have implementations of an interface defined in the package, so that they can be later used in the same manner during the sentiment analysis.

 The **SentAnalysis** package provides both NLTK functions and machine learning Tensorflow functions allowing to built a custom sentiment prediction model.
- - The use of the NLTK is straight forward.
+ - The use of the NLTK is straightforward.
 The data is brought from a DB using batch generators and evaluated.

  - The second approach consists of more steps.
 First, one loads a Google's Universal Sentence Encoder, a state of the art linguistic model which allows to seek for semantic similarity between phrases.
 This encoder is then used to encode a Kaggle's dataset of 1.6mln tweets with their rated sentiment scores.
 Then one can create a simple Deep Learning model consisting of a few layers which is then being trained on the encoded Kaggle dataset.
 This model then can then be tested on a smaller set of a few hundred tweets, which tends to give more accurate results than NLTK.

+There is also an example file - run_sentiment_ML.py, which contains the simple model's structure.
+The file have a script allowing to launch the model training and a function to compare results between NLTK and the aforementioned custom model.